-The College of Education and Psychology maintains academic standards that merit national programmatic accreditation and/or national recognition.
+Programs in the College of Education and Psychology maintain academic standards that merit programmatic accreditation and/or national recognition.

 - The Professional Education Unit, which encompasses all educator preparation programs at Southern Miss, is a charter member and has been continuously accredited by the National Council for Accreditation of Teacher Education (NCATE) since 1954.
 The programs are also accredited through the Mississippi Department of Education (MDE) following the Mississippi Educator Preparation Program Accreditation (MEPPA) Review.